salvius/salvius.org/_notes/artificial-intelligence/preliminary-outline.md

 The Cambridge encyclopedia of human evolution.
 Cambridge: Cambridge University Press. p 80-85.

-Wisse, Hobbelen, ‘Controlling the Walking Speed in Limit Cycle Walking’, the Int.
+Wisse, Hobbelen, 'Controlling the Walking Speed in Limit Cycle Walking', the Int.
 Journal of Robotics Research, 2008, p.
 989-1005.